 Offers intensive study and discussion of issues in developmental psychology, the study of how social, emotional, cognitive, and other psychological processes emerge and change over different periods of the life span.
 Considers both theoretical and methodological issues, as well as applications to real-world contexts.
 Specific topics may vary by semester.

 PSYC 4678.
 Seminar in Social and Affective Neuroscience.
 4 Hours.

 Addresses fundamental questions about mind-brain mapping (e.g., distributed vs. modular processing, predictive coding, sensory integration, etc.), with a focus on social and affective processing.
 Offers intensive study and discusses issues in social and affective neuroscience.
 Considers both theoretical and methodological issues, as well as applications to real-world contexts.
 Specific topics may vary by semester.

 PSYC 4965.
 Undergraduate Teaching Experience.
 4 Hours.

 Offers undergraduate teaching assistantships in psychology courses under the close direction of the course instructor.
 Assignments may include holding office hours and recitation/tutorial and review sessions, answering students’ emails, moderating discussion boards, helping to proctor exams and quizzes, (very) limited lecturing, or leading class discussions (only under faculty supervision).
-Requires minimum overall GPA of 3.333, and grade of A–or higher in the course for which the student will be an undergraduate teaching assistant; permission to enroll is further subject to the availability of an appropriate course assignment and instructor; prior arrangements must be made with the instructor at least one term before registration; may be repeated once but may not be repeated for the same course.
-May be repeated once.
+Requires minimum overall GPA of 3.333, and grade of A–or higher in the course for which the student will be an undergraduate teaching assistant; permission to enroll is further subject to the availability of an appropriate course assignment and instructor; prior arrangements must be made with the instructor at least one term before registration.
+May be repeated once, but may not be repeated for the same course.

 PSYC 4970.
 Junior/Senior Honors Project 1.
 4 Hours.